D1mndnThR0ugh/D1mnd-Modrinth/README.md

 ---
 There are also copies of all packs available on Modrinth so you can download them here too

-As stated in the liscence you may use my textures in your own packs if you want with or without credit
+As stated in the licence you may use my textures in your own packs if you want (with credit ofc) (as long as you're not making more money than me ):< /silly)

 I'm really just here to fix niche things I don't like (: